-Local events where people can join our register are a great way to boost numbers, and help us can save more lives.
+Local events where people can join our register are a great way to boost numbers, and can help us save more lives.

-Remember, you can also recruit people online, which is much less time-consuming, but still very effective.
+Remember, you can also recruit people online, which is much less time-consuming but still very effective.

 If you do decide you want to organise an event, one of our Regional Register Development Managers will be on hand to guide you through the whole process.

 Anyone aged between 16 and 30 can join the Anthony Nolan register, as long as they are in good health.
 So these are the people we recruit at recruitment events.